glenbuck503/BusinessLookup.Solution/README.md

   }
 ]

-Now you can look up a restaurant by ID number by navigating to http://localhost:5000/restaurant/[choose ID number].
+-make sure you press clear in swagger before doing this next step- To look up a restaurant by ID number in your browser, navigate to http://localhost:5000/restaurant/[choose ID number].
 Where choose ID number, enter in an ID number for a restaurant.

+* If you go to the Post endpoint for Restaurants, click "try it out" and then a body template will show up that will look like this:

+{
+  "restaurantId": 0,
+  "name": "string",
+  "food": "string",
+  "number": "string"
+}

+From here, you can edit those properties in any way you want and then click "try it out" and then it will add the new restaurant to the list of restaurents.
+To verify, you can go back to the GET endpoint, and click "try it out" and then "execute" and you will see the new updated lists of restaurants.